Botanical Name: Homalomena species

-Name: Homalomena hybrid ‘Selby’ Common Name: Queen of Hearts, Shield Plant
+Common Name: Selby, Emerald Gem, Queen of Hearts, Shield Plant, Red Stem

 Homalomena is not a common household name, but once the news gets out about how easy this species is to care for, that might change!
-The variety ‘Selby’ has remarkable mottled foliage that gently displays varying degrees of green.
-The leathery leaves ovate-lanceolate leaves form from the center of the plant and arch outwards, developing into a well rounded shape.
-This uncommon houseplant is relatively easy to care for as they are low light tolerant, but give them plenty of warmth and indirect light during the growing season so they can produce new growth.
-If you see the foliage starting to wilt, then its time to give it water.
-Overall, Homalomena is similar in growth habit as an Aglaoenma and they both have similar care requirements.
+The variety 'Selby' has remarkable mottled foliage that gently displays varying degrees of green verses the subtle deep green foliage of the Emerald Green and the Red Stem Homalomena.
+The leathery leaves ovate-lanceolate leaves form from the center of the plant and arch outwards, developing into a well-rounded shape.
+This uncommon houseplant is relatively easy to care for as they are low light tolerant, but give them plenty of warmth and indirect sunlight during the growing season so they can produce new growth.
+If you see the foliage wilt, it's time to give it water.
+Overall, homalomena is similar in growth habit to an aglaonema, and they both have similar care requirements (minus the water requirements!).

-A true understory plant, the Homalomena can tolerate lower light conditions in your home, but for optimal growth, consider placing it where it receives more indirect light during the growing season.
-They should be kept away from direct light as the leaves may scorch.
+An actual under-story plant, homalomena can tolerate lower light conditions in your home.
+Consider placing it where it receives more indirect light during the growing season for optimal growth.
+The difference between outdoor shade and low interior light is massive so try to give all of your indoor plants as much access to natural light as humanly possible!
+That said, they should be kept from direct light as the leaves may scorch.

 Temperatures between 60-90℉ are ideal, and they can withstand temps as low as 40℉.
 However, these tropical houseplants love warmer conditions, so the warmer, the better!

-To encourage leaf and root development, fertilize Homalomena twice a month during the growing season with a complete liquid fertilizer at ½ the recommended Strength.
+To encourage leaf and root development, fertilize homalomena twice a month during the growing season with a complete liquid fertilizer at diluted to 1/4 the recommended strength.
 Do not fertilize during the winter, or when there is no active growth.

 - Homalomena have deep roots so do not transplant into shallow containers.